hotmeshio/temporal-patterns-typescript/README.md

 This repository demonstrates common [Temporal.io](https://temporal.io/) design patterns deployed using **HotMesh**.
 Each example pattern is authored as a set of unit tests with assertions made against the runtime.

 Although the APIs are the same, HotMesh is serverless and uses decentralized message routers.
 The backend is pluggable and interchangeably supports Postgres, Redis, and NATS.
+NATS is useful for event-heavy workflows and can be added alongside Postgres for a hybrid backend.
+Publish events directly from running workflows for real-time insights.
+Redis is ideal for high-throughput workflows and can be run durably with AOF persistence (without clustering).

 | Temporal | HotMesh |
 |:--------:|:-------:|